ardeshir/docs/AWS_Step_Functions_Redshift_Data_API_CloudWatch.md

 #### Summary

-This solution uses AWS CDK to create a Step Functions workflow that runs the UNLOAD command on RedShift using the RedShift Data API.
+This solution uses AWS CDK to create a Step Functions workflow that runs the UNLOAD command on Redshift using the Redshift Data API.
 The workflow is triggered by a CloudWatch Event on a scheduled basis (e.g., every hour).
 The Step Functions state machine handles the execution and monitoring of the UNLOAD command, ensuring it completes successfully or fails gracefully.

 ##### Additional Resources